xytovl/steam-runtime-tools/bin/launcher-interface-0.md

-the same compatibility tool, and the command server will be activated if Steam requests any of the given names: for example, `scout-in-container:scout-on-soldier:1070560` could all be used as names for the "Steam Linux Runtime" compatibility tool.
+the same compatibility tool, and the command server will be activated if Steam requests any of the given names: for example, `scout-in-container:scout-on-soldier:1070560` could all be used as names for the "Steam Linux Runtime 1.0 (scout)" compatibility tool.

 If the environment variable does not match any of the specified tool names, **steam-runtime-launcher-interface-0** runs the *COMMAND*